 As our parents age, there is an almost inevitable probability that they will require assistance with financial or health issues.
-One or both parents may become ill or incapacitated and unable to keep up with their financial affairs as their mental and physical abilities begin to decline.
+One or both parents may become ill or incapacitated and unable to keep up with their financial affairs as their mental and physical abilities decline.
 This can mean that bills don’t get paid or they get paid twice and checks bounce.
 Even worse, parents can become susceptible to scams and fraud.
 Children usually will have to step in and take over the management of their parents’ finances, often during a crisis, and often with little knowledge of their parents’ financial affairs.
-This can cause stress, not only to the parent who feels that his or her independence is suddenly being taken away, but also for the child who is now in the position of having to navigate through years of financial documents to ascertain exactly what the parents’ assets, liabilities, income, and expenses are.
-Taking over a parent’s finances can be a tricky business, both emotionally and financially for all involved.
+This can cause stress, not only to the parents who feel that their independence is suddenly being taken away, but also for the children who are now in the position of having to navigate through years of financial documents to ascertain exactly what the parents’ assets, liabilities, income, and expenses are.
+Taking over parents’ finances can be tricky business, both emotionally and financially for all involved.

 An article on Forbes.com offers a few practical suggestions for actions that children can assist their parents in taking now that will ease the burden and transition for children later, if and when the children need to step in and take over the management of their parents’ finances: